 Conveniently located along Interstate 94, the South Unit is the park's most visited area.
 Two visitor centers, a scenic drive, hiking trails, and plenty of watchable wildlife entice visitors to stay a while.
 The South Unit's small but bustling gateway town, Medora, is an attraction in its own right.

-36 Mile Scenic DrivePlan at least 1.5 hours to make it around the South Unit's stunning scenic loop drive.
+48 Mile Scenic DrivePlan at least 2 hours to make it around the South Unit's stunning scenic drive.
+Check current conditions for navigating the road.
 The road winds across the rolling, jumbled badlands with fantastic scenery in all directions.
 Along the way are numerous scenic overlooks and trailheads.
-The two-way paved loop is open to motor vehicles (including RVs) and cyclists.
+The two-way paved loop is open to motor vehicles (RVs and trailers need to check length for where to turn around) and cyclists.

-HikingHiking trails in the South Unit include two self-guided nature trails, Ridgeline Nature Trail (0.6 mile) and Coal Vein Trail (0.8 mile).
+HikingHiking trails in the South Unit include two self-guided nature trails, Ridgeline Nature Trail (0.6 mile - currently inaccessible due to road collapse) and Coal Vein Trail (0.8 mile).
 Other favorite short trails include Wind Canyon Trail (0.4 mile), and Buck Hill (0.1 mile).
 History buffs may enjoy a 0.8 mile (round-trip) hike to the park's old East Entrance Station.
 Longer backcountry trails span the entire South Unit and are suitable for day or over-night hikes (permit required).